meilisearch/documentation/learn/what_is_meilisearch/comparison_to_alternatives.md

 #### Integrations and SDKs

-We list only officially supported libraries by the internal teams of the different projects.
+Note: we are only listing libraries officially supported by the internal teams of each different search engine.

 Can't find a client you'd like us to support?
 [Submit your idea or vote for it](https://roadmap.meilisearch.com/tabs/1-under-consideration) 😇